 - mental stress / tension?

-As a general guideline, the term ‘repetitive’ means that a movement or force is performed more than twice a minute, while ‘sustained’ means a posture or force is held for more than 30 seconds at a time.
+The term ‘repetitive’ means that a movement or force is performed more than twice a minute, while ‘sustained’ means a posture or force is held for more than 30 seconds at a time.

 If a ‘yes’ response is given to Question 1, then the time taken to complete the task should be determined.

 Force is the amount of muscular effort required to perform, attempt to perform, resist or change a movement.
-Forceful muscular exertions can overload muscles, tendons, joints and discs and are associated with most musculoskeletal disorders.
+Forceful muscular exertions can overload muscles, tendons, joints and discs, and are associated with most musculoskeletal disorders.

 High force is exerted when large loads, relative to the body part doing the activity, are placed on muscles and other tissues.
 An indicator of a high force is when a worker describes a task as physically demanding, needs help to do it, requires a stronger person or two people to do the task, or where a normally one-handed task requires two hands.